-8 Darling Small Towns in Atlantic Coast
+8 Darling Small Towns on the Atlantic Coast

 The Atlantic Coast, with all its history-filled ports and quiet seashores, provides an appeal that is hard to pass up.
 The long shores of the Atlantic Ocean act as a setting for all kinds of coastal towns, reaching from Maine's rocky beaches right down to Florida's cozy sandy areas.